Specifically BeeWalk-focused FAQ: for general bumblebee-related questions, go here

 Can I edit my data after I have submitted it?
 If the data you entered for a BeeWalk is incorrect, you can edit this via 'my walks', choosing the walk you need to correct, then re-enter the data and submit.
 This will overwrite the previous data submitted.
 Any corrections need to be made before the end of the year.

 What happens to the data?
-Data is downloaded at the beginning of the year and then undergoes verification and cleaning processes before it is available publicly and used for any analysis.
-Various statistical analysis is performed on the data for us to produce population trends, to see how each species is fairing.
+Data is downloaded at the beginning of the year and undergoes verification and cleaning processes before it is available publicly and used for any analysis.
+Various statistical analysis is performed on the data to produce population trends, to see how each species is fairing.
 Analysis is published in the BeeWalk Annual Reports.
-We’re also investigating habitat use and flower visitation, amongst other things.
+We’re also investigating habitat use and flower visitation, among other things.

 When do I need to submit my data?
 Please enter your data as soon as possible after your month’s walk if at all possible, the sooner we receive data the better picture we get of the year so far for bumblebees.
 At the latest, please submit the data by the end of the year – we’ll send out a reminder at the end of the survey season.